-Youth economic empowerment through decent work and employment is a commitment of not only UN but also the Government of Indonesia.
-Initiative such as Youth Entrepreneurship Initiative takes in place to achieve long-term related-youth goals under SDGs.
+Youth economic empowerment through decent work and employment is a commitment of not only the United Nation, but also the Government of Indonesia.
+Initiative such as Youth Entrepreneurship Initiative takes place to achieve long-term related-youth goals under Sustainable Development Goals (SDGs).
 UNDP Indonesia and Citi Foundation has developed a scoring method to measure the ecosystem of youth entrepreneurship in Indonesia using five pillars.
-They are 1) Talent, 2) Culture, 3) Capital, 4) Density, and 5) Regulatory.
+They are (1) Talent, (2) Culture, (3) Capital, (4) Density, and (5) Regulatory.
 Nonetheless, in the last two years, participation from Eastern and Western provinces in Indonesia were not captured perfectly in the ecosystem scoring result.

-Given this context, this study aims to assess youth entrepreneurship ecosystem with emphasizing an inclusion of pictures and condition of all regions in Indonesia.
-Youth entrepreneurship ecosystem is an important support for the growth of youth-led entrepreneurship intentions and is also a catalyst for the manifestation of youth-led entrepreneurship roles in economic growth, job creation, as well as poverty reduction.
-Thus, at the end the study results could support evidence-based policies regards to inclusive youth-led entrepreneurship
+Given this context, this study aims to assess youth entrepreneurship ecosystem by emphasizing an inclusion of pictures and conditions of all regions in Indonesia.
+Youth entrepreneurship ecosystem is an important support for the growth of youth-led entrepreneurship intentions and is also a catalyst for the manifestation of youth-led entrepreneurship roles in economic growth, job creation, and poverty reduction.
+Thus, the study results can support evidence-based policies relevant to inclusive youth-led entrepreneurship.

-The Study aims to be a descriptive research regarding the context of youth entrepreneurship in Indonesia and the current progress of youth entrepreneurship development in Indonesia.
-The final output is a report on youth entrepreneurship ecosystem in Indonesia.
+This is a descriptive research that analyzes the context of youth entrepreneurship and the progress of youth entrepreneurship development in Indonesia.
+The final output of this study is a report on youth entrepreneurship ecosystem in Indonesia.
+The report will:

-The report will capture the detailed picture of youth entrepreneurship ecosystem with qualitative summary of national youth entrepreneurship landscape.
-At the end, this study will come up with recommendations in national levels that may represent ecosystem of all regions in Indonesia better based on 5 pillars of youth entrepreneurship ecosystem framework (i.e. Capital, Density, Culture, Regulatory, and Talent) that had been developed by UNDP and Citi Foundation.
+This study will produce recommendations at the national level that can better represent ecosystems of all regions in Indonesia based on the five pillars of the youth entrepreneurship ecosystem framework (i.e. Capital, Density, Culture, Regulatory, and Talent) developed by UNDP and Citi Foundation.